MicrosoftDocs/iis-docs/iis/web-hosting/frequently-asked-questions-faq/logging-and-auditing-questions.md

 ---
-title: "Logging and Auditing Questions | Microsoft Docs"
+title: "Logging and Auditing Questions"
 author: walterov
 description: "No. It is in the site section and only machine administrators can modify this section.
 You can only delegate whether to log or not.
-What kind of load does a..." ms.author: iiscontent
+What kind of load does a..." ms.date: 12/22/2007 ms.assetid: fc398eec-07ee-4699-aa33-ea628195ab1c msc.legacyurl: /learn/web-hosting/frequently-asked-questions-faq/logging-and-auditing-questions msc.type: authoredcontent
-manager: soshir
-ms.date: 12/22/2007
-ms.topic: article
-ms.assetid: fc398eec-07ee-4699-aa33-ea628195ab1c
-ms.technology: iis-hosting
-ms.prod: iis
-msc.legacyurl: /learn/web-hosting/frequently-asked-questions-faq/logging-and-auditing-questions
-msc.type: authoredcontent
 ---